brandonhorst/elliptical/README.md

 The `choice` contains two `sequence`s. `sequence` means "my child elements must occur in order."

 Each `sequence` is slightly different, because there are multiple ways to say this same sentence in English, but they're not difficult to understand.
 Notice that some of the child elements have attributes, which are called `props`. `props` modify the behavior of `phrase`s.
 For example, the `literal` phrase means "match whatever string is provided in my `text` prop."
 The `DateTime` and `String` elements have a prop called `id`.
 This is used for specifying the element for the purpose of organizing its data in `results`, which we will talk about later.

+The `String` elements also have a prop called `argument`.
+Because `String` is a custom Phrase, there is nothing special about this property.
+In reality, this controls `argument` output with this `String`'s `Word`'.

 So all of this is just a fancy way of specifying exactly what we sent out to specify: